There’s nothing better to stimulate a good bit of campfire chat than asking the question, “what is the best camping knife?”.

 Best Camping Knife for Food Prep: KnifeStyle 440A Stainless Steel Folding Knife

-Although described as a pocket knife, you’ll need pretty deep pockets to fit this 5.5” folding knife.
+The KnifeStyle Stainless Steel folding knife is described as a pocket knife, but you’ll need pretty deep pockets since it is 5.5” long.

 But this isn’t the type of knife you’ll be carrying around for odd jobs – its home is firmly in the camp kitchen.

 Talk to any professional chef, and they’ll tell you that the secret to quick and easy food prep is a super sharp knife.

 That’s why the KnifeStyle 440A knife is such a great option.